getmash/mash-js/packages/client-sdk/README.md

 ### `access(resourceID: string): Promise<boolean>`

 For use when charging for an experience, or providing access with a "freebie" as defined in your pricing setup for this specific experience, action, event, or click.
-Accepts a resourceID and determine if the user that is logged into the Mash Wallet, and has access to the given resource.
+Accepts a resourceID and determines if the user is logged into the Mash Wallet, and has access to the given resource.
 The Mash platform will determine if the user has access from a freebie, or requires payment.
 If the user requires payment, this function will trigger the necessary steps in the Mash Wallet to complete the payment.
 Users with a budget set for your site or experience, will auto-pay if they have enough funds available.

 When the Mash Wallet is finished processing the access request, this function will return a boolean indicating if the given user has access to the resource.
 Access is granted if the user has a "freebie" available for the action, or has completed payment.